It may seem obvious, but you cannot be convicted of driving drunk or stoned in Colorado if you did not actually drive.

 - Drug paraphernalia in the car;

-- The defendant’s location – such as being parked at an odd angle or being on the side of the road with the engine running;
+- Your location – such as being parked at an odd angle or being on the side of the road with the engine running;

 - Statements of other witnesses (either passengers in the car or outside observers);

-- The defendant was asleep with the engine running;
+- You were asleep with the engine running;

-- The defendant was trying to put the keys into the ignition; or
+- You were trying to put the keys into the ignition; or

-- The defendant’s motor vehicle was involved in an accident, and he/she was the only person at the scene.
+- Your motor vehicle was involved in an accident, and you were the only person at the scene.

-Typical evidence prosecutors rely on to prove that the defendant was driving include police reports, dashcam video, traffic surveillance video, and eyewitness reports.
+Typical evidence prosecutors rely on to prove that you were driving includes police reports, dashcam video, traffic surveillance video, and eyewitness reports.

 3. How else can I fight DUI charges?